Debt Management Plans & Your Credit: What You Need to Know

-While on the debt management plan, creditors may note on your credit report that you are on a plan or in, “credit counseling.”
+While on the debt management plan (DMP), creditors may note on your credit report that you are on a plan or in, “credit counseling.”
 Being reported as late or delinquent can certainly hurt your credit scores, but a notation about credit counseling will not.
 In addition, Craig Watts, a spokesman for FICO (credit score) creator said, “The credit-score formula used by most lenders, known as FICO, now ignores any reference to credit counseling that may be in your file.”
 However, Bev O’Shea from NerdWallet.com notes, “Your credit score might initially drop, as accounts are closed and you have less available credit.”

-Aside from the credit score, a debt management plan may also influence whether or not a lender will provide you a loan.
-Some lenders look past the score at the report and if they see that you are enrolled in a debt management plan, they may not feel it is a good time to lend you money for additional debt.
+Aside from the credit score, a debt management plan may also influence whether or not a lender will provide you with a loan.
+Some lenders look past the score in the report and if they see that you are enrolled in a debt management plan, they may not feel it is a good time to lend you money for additional debt.

 There are many lenders that will work with people who are on a debt management plan.
-Often those lenders will request a letter from the credit counseling agency stating how long the person has been on the plan and verifying that the person has been making their payments.
+Often those lenders will request a letter from the credit counseling agency stating how long the person has been on the plan and verify that the person has been making their payments.
 "A typical creditor uses the scoring model.
 They don't look at the comment.
 They look at the scoring," says Maxine Sweet, former vice president of consumer affairs for Experian.
 “Paying off a big chunk of debt on your own or with the help of a debt management plan will give your credit score a boost,” says Sweet.

 Enrolling in a debt management plan affects your relationship with creditors in many ways as well.
-There are many potential benefits offered by creditors to those persons who enroll on a debt management plan.
+There are many potential benefits offered by creditors to those persons who enroll in a debt management plan.
 They may include: